Tractography Clustering - Available Features#

 What: Instances of ResampleFeature resample streamlines to a predetermined number of points.
 The resampling is done on the fly such that there are no permanent modifications made to your streamlines.

 When: The QuickBundles algorithm requires streamlines to have the same number of points.
-By default, QuickBundles uses ResampleFeature to resample streamlines so that they have 12 points each [Garyfallidis12].
+By default, QuickBundles uses ResampleFeature to resample streamlines so that they have 12 points each [1].
 If you want to use a different number of points for the resampling, you should provide your own instance of ResampleFeature (see following example).

-Note: Resampling streamlines has an impact on clustering results both in term of speed and quality.
+Note: Resampling streamlines has an impact on clustering results both in terms of speed and quality.
 Setting the number of points too low will result in a loss of information about the shape of the streamlines.
 On the contrary, setting the number of points too high will slow down the clustering process.

 # Get some streamlines.